With U.S. Ebola fear running high, African immigrants face ostracism

 Alexander Kollie, 43, president of the Liberian Ministerial Fellowship of Rhode Island, said he feels increasingly ostracized.

-"Because we are from Africa and our skin color identifies us as being from Africa, we are being treated differently," he said.
+"Because we are from Africa and our skin colour identifies us as being from Africa, we are being treated differently," he said.
 "People avoid us, and they are afraid of us.”

 But fear of Ebola also runs deep among West Africans.
-Several Liberian community associations in the United States have asked members to voluntarily quarantine themselves if they have traveled to the affected countries.
+Several Liberian community associations in the United States have asked members to voluntarily quarantine themselves if they have travelled to the affected countries.

 In Staten Island's Little Liberia, where Pewu lives, streets bustle with men and women in bright traditional attire, loudly greeting each other in their native languages.